 Your machine must have an Oracle client installed.
 If your machine does not have an Oracle client installed, follow the instructions in this document: Downloading and Installing Oracle 12c Client

 These directions apply for both 32-bit and 64-bit ODBC connections.
 The only difference between 32-bit and 64-bit configurations is noted in the first step below.
-Important!
-You must be an administrator on your computer to follow these steps.
-If you are not an administrator, please contact your IT support staff for assistance.
-If you are an administrator and you have issues with installation, please contact your IT support staff for assistance.
+You must complete these steps on every computer you plan to connect with InfoAccess.

-- Click on the "System DSN" tab, and then "Add".
+Click on the "User DSN" tab, and then "Add".